The Role of Therapy in Managing Age-Related Eye Conditions

 In a study conducted by Evan Risko, a psychologist at the University of Waterloo, the participants were asked to talk and interact with another individual via a two-way video feed.
 They found out that the participants make more eye contact with people who they think are socially inferior to them.
 At the same time, they tend to look away as well when talking to a perceived social superior.

 From this, what do we consider the most optimum length of eye contact?
 Researchers tried to answer this question by using recruited participants from London’s Science Museum.
-They were instructed to give a score on how comfortable they are per length of eye contact by showing faces in video clips.
+They were instructed to give a score on how comfortable they were per length of eye contact by showing faces in video clips.
 The time ranged from between a tenth of a second up to 10 seconds.
-The results show that the participants were most comfortable with just three-second eye contact.
+The results show that the participants were most comfortable with just three seconds of eye contact.

 From the experiment, it is safe to deduce that we should have the right balance in terms of persistent and evasive eye contact by maintaining it at regular intervals.